Former AMI staffer arrested on child pornography charge

 Representatives for AMI confirmed to NBC News that Miller was an employee at the company from 2014 until 2017.

-A spokesman for Amazon, which owns Audible, told NBC News Thursday that Miller was a contracted employee at the company and that his contract has been terminated.
+A spokesman for Audible, which is owned by Amazon, told NBC News Thursday that Miller was a contracted employee at the company and that his contract has been terminated.